akastrmix/Ultimate-Weapons/README.md

 ```mcfunction
 /function uws:get_item/<item_name>
 ```
-Currently, there are 10 available items, with more unique ones coming in future updates.
-All items are only obtainable through commands, as we prefer leaving their acquisition and control to server operators, ensuring flexibility and allowing administrators to adapt items to gameplay without directly impacting mechanics through predefined recipes.
+Currently, there are 12 available items, and more unique ones will be coming in future updates.
+All items are now only obtainable through commands, so as to give server admins full control over how items are distributed and used, allowing them to adapt items to gameplay without directly affecting mechanics through predefined recipes.

-To view the list of UWS items, visit [this page](https://github.com/akastrmix/Ultimate-Weapons/wiki/Items).
+For the documentation of all UWS items, visit [this page](https://github.com/akastrmix/Ultimate-Weapons/wiki/Items).
 <br><br>
 ### Customize item / effect
 UWS items are driven by UWS effects that are customizable and independent, meaning the effects are not bound to a specific item and you have full control over where and how they are applied, making things possible like stacking as many effects as you like onto an item.
 These effects are usually triggered through enchantments, advancements, or `consumable` components.
 Each UWS item is associated with a unique UWS effect.